 Associate in Occupational Studies

-The mission of the Event Management AOS at SUNY Broome – a public institution of higher education – is the creation and refinement of event management professionals.
+The mission of the Culinary Arts AOS at SUNY Broome – a public institution of higher education – is the creation and refinement of culinary arts and commercial kitchen professionals.
 Creation and refinement are achieved through a combination of applied learning and didactic instructional approaches delivered through a variety of platforms.
 Our efforts revolve around guiding core values concerning enhanced sanitation and safety, ethics, excellence, diversity, leadership, sustainability, and fiscal responsibility.

 Program Learning Outcomes

 - Demonstrate an ability to operate in a commercial kitchen, produce quantity cooking, apply sanitation standards, purchase and inventory food items, balance food/health concerns.

 - Evidence an ability to price menus, market those menus and affect cost controls for a profitable food service.